ohpensource/generate-version-and-release-notes-gh-action/README.md

           skip-git-commit: "true"  This is for testing so you don't pollute your git history.
 Default value is false.
           version-prefix: "v"  useful for repos that terraform modules where the versions are like "v0.2.4".
           settings-file: cicd/settings.json
+          base-path: useful if you need to place the version and changelog files out of root folder.
       - name: show new version
         run: echo "version released: ${{ steps.semver.outputs.service-version }}"
 ```